bollerdominik/ufoid-frontend/README.md

 # Ufoid Frontend

-This is a rewrite of the UFOID.net platform using Angular 4.
+This is a rewrite of the UFOID.net platform using Angular 4
-Work in Process

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.